NiekD/pilight-http/README.md

 Some examples

 ```
 IF ...
-THEN http GET 'http://192.168.2.10/'
+THEN http GET http://myhost/

 IF ...
-THEN http GET http://url/path/page.html
+THEN http GET http://myhost/path/page.html

 IF ...
-THEN http POST 'https://192.168.2.10/'
+THEN http POST https://myhost/

 IF ...
-THEN http GET 'http://192.168.2.10/test.cgi'
+THEN http GET http://myhost/test.cgi'

 IF ...
-THEN http GET 'http://192.168.2.10/' PARAM command=start&reply=yes
+THEN http GET http://myhost/ PARAM command=start&reply=yes

 IF ...
-THEN http 'GET http://192.168.2.10/' DEVICE myresult
+THEN http GET http://myhost/ DEVICE myresult

 IF ...
-THEN http GET 'http://192.168.2.10/' PARAM 'c=' . mysensor.state DEVICE myresult
+THEN http GET http://myhost/ PARAM 'c=' . mysensor.state DEVICE myresult

 IF ...
-THEN http GET 'http://192.168.2.10/' PARAM command=start MIMETYPE 'text/html' DEVICE myresult
+THEN http GET 'http://myhost/ PARAM command=start MIMETYPE 'text/html' DEVICE myresult

 IF myresult.state == ready THEN ...

 IF myresult.state == ready AND myresult.code == 200 THEN ...
 ```

-Note that in pilight 8.1 you have to put strings containing dots (.) between quotes and that strings and device values need to be concatenated using the concatenation character (.)
+Note that in pilight 8.1 strings and device values need to be concatenated using the concatenation character (.)

 ## Installation
 All addons can be compiled as modules to be installed in the appropriate pilight folders.